byui-cse/cse450-course/source/course/syllabus.md

 	Keep in mind that your instructor may deviate somewhat from the following guide, and they have final say on assignment requirements, delivery methods, and due dates.
 So be sure to pay attention to both in-class and Canvas announcements.

 !!!note "Time Expectations"
-	University guidelines suggest that students should spend an average of three hours per week outside of class per credit hour.
+	University guidelines suggest that students spend an average of three hours per week per credit hour.

-	While there will be some time provided in class for team assignments, as this is a three credit course, the expectation is that students will spend an average of nine hours per week on assignments outside of class, including the time spent on preparation readings.
+	While there will be some time provided in class for team assignments, as this is a three credit course, the expectation is that students will spend an average of six hours per week on assignments outside of class, including the time spent on preparation readings.

 Each module is worth a percentage of your final grade:

-### Module 01 (10% of Final Grade)
+### Module 01

 Module 01 is designed to quickly bring you up to speed on the foundational knowledge and vocabulary you will need to succeed in the rest of the course.